ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ## Summary

 **Local Context** allows you to improve networking performance for your game, which will improve the player experience.
-Make sure you test your game in a multiplayer setting when implementing your own networking solution.
+Make sure you test your game in a multiplayer setting when implementing your networking solution.

 ## Learn More